Attention:

 We’ve significantly reduced filter production for movies on DVD and Blu-ray.
 We now only create filters for physical media after a filter has been created for the same movie on streaming, and not every streaming filter is selected for DVD or Blu-ray.

-In 2015, the Clearplay community began enjoying filtered movies with our new Blu-ray player.
-At that time, the physical media industry was already in decline.
-The closure of Blockbuster and Hollywood Video, along with the disappearance of mom-and-pop video stores and other chain DVD and Blu-ray rental locations, marked the start of that shift, and in 2020, COVID accelerated it.
-As theaters closed and streaming services expanded their content, the physical media industry declined sharply.
+In 2015, the Clearplay community began enjoying filtered movies with our Blu-ray player.
+By that time, the physical media industry was already in decline.
+The closures of Blockbuster, Hollywood Video, and countless other DVD and Blu-ray rental stores reflected a long-term shift away from physical media.